DeFiDruid/TeleBotTools/README.md

 * Support license with period
 * Free trial license

-For support and bug fixing or ordering license or renewal please contact [gemsoftroy at gmail.com] or join our channel t.me/gemsoftroy
+For support and bug fixing or ordering license or renewal please contact [gemsoftroy at gmail dot com] or join our channel t.me/gemsoftroy